bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/default_parameters.md

       function go() { return ':P' }
     }

-...and this function will print `undefined` because variable `var a` is hoisted only to the top of the scope created for the function body (and not the parent scope created for the parameter list):
+…and this function will print `undefined` because variable `var a` is hoisted only to the top of the scope created for the function body (and not the parent scope created for the parameter list):

     function f(a, b = () => console.log(a)) {
       var a = 1